yevhenMedovnyk/my-plants-store/README.md

 ## my-plants-store

-The app is still in production, but you can already try it by [following the link](https://my-plants-store.netlify.app/)
+I'm still working on this app, but you can already try it by [following the link](https://my-plants-store.netlify.app/)

 ---